privacysandbox/protected-auction-key-value-service/docs/generating_udf_files.md

     `logical_commit_time`.
 The UDF will only be updated for configs with a higher `logical_commit_time` than the existing one.
 The minimum `logical_commit_time` is 1.

+Note that there is a maximum code snippet size limit of 500MB.

 Please read through the
 [UDF explainer](https://github.com/privacysandbox/fledge-docs/blob/main/key_value_service_user_defined_functions.md#keyvalue-service-user-defined-functions-udfs)
 for more requirements and APIs.